DallanQ/race_for_the_galaxy/Manual.md

 Bonus (based on the action card chosen): draw 5 more cards or draw 1 more card and keep 1 more card.

->Icon of a eye with +2 inside and an icon of a hand holding a card with +1 inside
+>Icon of a eye with +2 inside and an icon of a hand holding a card with +1 inside.

 *Example: with this Explore power, a player (with no bonus) would draw four cards and keep two of them.*